4 days tour from Marrakech to Merzouga

 Day 4: Ouarzazate to Marrakech

-We will enjoy visits to cinemas & studios in Ouarzazate, known as the Hollywood of Africa, after breakfast.
+On the last day of our 4 days tour from Marrakech to Merzouga, we will enjoy visits to cinemas & studios in Ouarzazate, known as the Hollywood of Africa, after breakfast.
 We would then visit Ait Benhaddou Kasbah’s Global Heritage Site as it was identified in 1987 by UNESCO.
 Ait Benhaddou is the World Heritage Site which has served as the setting for over 20 films, including “Gladiator.”
 Enjoy a stroll to discover the classical Moroccan architecture of the Kasbahs.
 Via the High Atlas Mount and the pass Tizi n’Tichka, we proceed to Marrakesh.
 In between Atlas Mountains, break for lunch.
 Go to your Riad/Hotel in Marrakesh.

 Tour includes and excludes: